 A vaginal/rectal swab is sent to the lab to check for the overgrowth of the Group B strep bacteria.
 Group B Strep is normally found in our intestines as part of the normal gastrointestinal flora.
 Women who are found to be GBS-positive are said to be colonized with the bacteria.
 This simply means the bacteria is present in the womans body in amounts significant enough to yield a positive test result.
 For some women, the amount is large enough to show up in the urine during pregnancy.
 There are no symptoms of being colonized with GBS, and it usually does not lead to infection.
 However, because babies immune systems are immature, they are more prone to developing severe infection if exposed to the bacteria during birth.
 For this reason, it is recommended that any woman who is GBS-positive receive intravenous (IV) antibiotics during labor to decrease the risk of transmission from mother to baby.

 Fortunately most healthy, low risk women will have normal, healthy babies.
-Although these conditions are rare, all babies are at some risk of developing chromosomal disorders there is no such thing as zero risk.
-Deciding whether or not to test for these conditions is a personal decision and only you can choose whats right for you.
+Although these conditions are rare, all babies are at some risk of developing chromosomal disorders, there is no such thing as zero risk.
+Deciding whether or not to test for these conditions is a personal decision and only you can choose what is right for you.

 At your first visit with our nurse, you will obtain written information about each one of these tests.
 Please review these prior to your first visit with the midwife so you are prepared to ask any questions you may have about these tests.